meithecatte/bbslides/bbslides.md

   - consensus-based development

 {pause #nathan-dafny}
-In $YEAR, Nathan whatshisname TODO wrote formally verified versions of some of the deciders in [Dafny]{.tech}:
+In 2022, Nathan Fenner wrote formally verified versions of some of the deciders in [Dafny]{.tech}:
 - [F]{.keyword}inite [A]{.keyword}utomata [R]{.keyword}eduction
 - Halting Segment (since obsoleted by other work)